 - – Eat protein with every meal, including breakfast.
 This helps you stay full longer.

-- - If possible, have veges and beans too.
+- – If possible, have veggies and beans every meal too.

 - – Portion control: I used to overeat too often.
 Moderation is key.